begieian/begieian/README.md

 - 👋 Hi, I’m Begie Ian Rivera
 - 👀 I’m interested in gaming and enhancing my IT skills
 - 🌱 I’m currently learning DevOps and SRE tools
-- 💞️ I’m looking to collaborate on IT or Dev topics
+- 💞️ I’m looking to collaborate with IT and Dev enthusiasts
 - 📫 You can reach me at begieianrivera@gmail.com
 - 😄 Pronouns: Be-ji
 - ⚡ Fun fact: I'm an introvert lolololol